How to Choose a Bento Box in 2025

 Small boxes (up to 500 ml)

-Small bento boxes are perfect for younger kids or adults with very small appetites.
+Small bento boxes are perfect those with smaller appetites.
+They make great lunch boxes for kindergarten or elementary school, or if you're working on portion control.
 These boxes can also be used as a convenient container for side dishes, snacks or dessert!

 Hands holding a black and purple small bento box with a design of Jiji from Kiki's Delivery Service